Robes of the British peerage: Peeresses

 Peeresses (both female peers and the wives of male peers) also wear a crimson robe at coronations, but it is of a different design: a crimson velvet kirtle, edged in miniver, is worn closely over a full evening dress; the robe itself is attached at the shoulder, and takes the form of a long train of matching crimson velvet, edged with miniver.
 At the top of the train is a miniver cape (the same width as the train) which has rows of ermine indicating rank, as for their male counterparts.
 The length of the train also denotes the rank of the wearer: duchesses have two-yard trains, marchionesses one and three quarters, countesses one and a half, viscountesses one and a quarter, and baronesses (and female holders of lordships of Parliament) one.

+Usage

 In the nineteenth and twentieth centuries, very precise details about the design of peers' and peeresses' robes (and what is to be worn underneath them) were published by the Earl Marshal in advance of each coronation.
+For the Coronation of King Charles III in 2023, the coronation robes of peers were not initially permitted to be worn by those who were in the congregation, though parliamentary robes were permitted (for those entitled to wear them).
+After a late U-turn, some did wear a coronation robe (including the Lord Great Chamberlain, who played a key part of the ceremony) while others did not.